 Clubs

-Joining a student club provides opportunities that can assist you with career skills, personal development, and help you make new friends along the way with similar interest like yours!
+Joining a student club provides opportunities that can assist you with career skills, personal development, and help you make new friends along the way with similar interests to yours!

-Western Wyoming Community College’s student led clubs are a true strength of our campus community.
-They clubs range from the professional to social settings, hosting events of all kinds both on and off-campus.
-Plus, these organizations greatly enrich our students time here at Western.
+Western Wyoming Community College’s student-led clubs are a true strength of our campus community.
+The clubs range from professional to social settings, hosting events of all kinds both on and off campus.
+Plus, these organizations greatly enrich our students' time here at Western.

 How to Join a Club?

-To join an active club, you can email the club advisor listed under the chartered club name OR by emailing studentlife@westernwyoming.edu with your name and what club you'd be interested in joining.
-From there we'll connect you with someone in that club.
-The Student Life department can be found in the Dean of Students Office (2006)
+To join an active club, you can email the club advisor listed under the chartered club name or email studentlife@westernwyoming.edu with your name and the club you're interested in joining.
+From there, we'll connect you with someone in that club.
+The Student Life department can be found in the Dean of Students Office (2006).

 To start a club at Western, the club must be chartered through our Student Government Association.
-You must fill out this form in its entirety to be considered for charter.
-If you have any questions about the form email studentlife@westernwyoming.edu.
+You must fill out the Club Chartering Request in its entirety to be considered for charter.
+If you have any questions about the form, email studentlife@westernwyoming.edu.

 Why Join a Club?

-The easiest way to network with Western students who have similar interests is joining a student led club.
+The easiest way to network with Western students who have similar interests is to join a student-led club.
 The people you meet can help you continue your passion and learn how to succeed as a team.

 If you join a student club focused on professional development, you will increase your exposure to others in your field of study.